-For a comprehensive list of academic disciplines one may conduct a study in for a JSHS project, please read the National Student Guidelines.
+For a comprehensive list of JSHS approved academic disciplines one may conduct research in, please read the National Student Guidelines.
 For more information on on JSHS visit www.JSHS.org.

 Established for the first time in 2010, this festival immerses students in a language rich immersion environment the entire time of the festival.
 Students sign a pact with LinguaFest that they will only use the target language during the hours of instruction.
 The study trips planned by the LinguaFest Committee incorporate the ACTFL 5Cs (Communication, Culture, Comparison, Connection and Community) and DoDEA College, Career Ready to promote the 21st century language learning for our World Language learners in high schools, DoDEA, Pacific.